miggelucas/BornNewsApp/README.md

 ### Configuration

 To fetch news articles, you need to obtain an API key from [NewsAPI](https://newsapi.org/).
-Once you have the key, add it to the project's configuration:
+Once you have the key, add it to the project's configuration (or just mine.
+I don't care):

 1. Open `Config.swift` file.
 2. Replace the placeholder API key with your actual API key: